If you’re relatively new to the world of search marketing, you may have heard the term “SEO content” being thrown around in marketing meetings.

 A few tips for creating and adhering to an editorial calendar:

 - Use Outlook (or Google Calendar) – Share the editorial calendar with your whole marketing team.
 Set up reminders for authors so they get a notification when a deadline is coming up.

 - Consider creating ongoing features – For example, a food blog might do a meatless recipe every Monday.
-Many blogs do link roundups once per week.
+Many blogs do link roundups once per week (including this one).
 Create a category page for each ongoing feature, so visitors can find all of your Meatless Monday recipes or link roundups in one place.

 - Give yourself plenty of lead time when producing more complicated types of content, such as videos and infographics.
 These often need multiple rounds of edits to perfect and can be more complicated to optimize for search.

 - Don’t plan too far out in advance – Calendars often get derailed after a month or two, due to changes in marketing goals, budgets, or staff, so don’t try to plan out a schedule for the next year and risk wasting a lot of time and effort.